 Interacting with Computer Systems

+The buttons you used on the brain are the beginning of a basic User Interface (UI).
 A UI is a space that allows the user to interact with a computer system (or machine).
-When you programmed the buttons on the brain's screen, you gave users a way to interact with the Clawbot so they could make it stop or turn left or right.
+When you programmed the buttons on the brain, you gave users a way to interact with the Clawbot so they could raise and lower the arm.
+There are other types of User Interfaces (UIs), including Graphical User Interfaces (GUIs) such as touchscreens in cars and on smartphones.
 When you interact with a touchscreen on one of your devices (tablet, smartphone, smartwatch), those screens are often the only interface you have.
 Maybe your device has volume or power buttons as well but you mainly interact with the screen.

 Extend Your Learning